FangZY-Lab/MetaScreener/README.md

 If you use MetaScreener in your research, please cite:

 Zhao D, Zhao G, Yao M, Wu J, Fang Z. MetaScreener: a robust dual-mode framework for directional prioritization of actionable signatures through multi-dataset and multi-approach integration.
 J Transl Med.
-2026 Mar 17. doi: 10.1186/s12967-026-08019-y.
-Epub ahead of print.
+2026 Mar 17;24(1):583. doi: 10.1186/s12967-026-08019-y.
 PMID: 41845481.

 ## Author